How Much Money Can An Independent Professional Senior Care Entrepreneur Make?

 Business is Business, money has to be spread around, and profits must be shared.
 The question is, are you getting YOUR FAIR SHARE OF THE PROFITS?

-As a Caregiver Entrepreneur you keep all of your profits.
+As an Independent Senior Caregiver Entrepreneur, you keep all of your profits.

 This is YOUR BUSINESS-YOUR CLIENTS-YOUR PROFITS.

 When I first started 8 years ago, I charged $15.00/hour-$20.00/hr if I was only regularly assisting a client under 2 hours.

 This is a very flexible industry in regards to time and money!
 Clients need around the clock services, so you can actually choose and schedule your clients according to how much money you want to make!